pwmt/zathura/doc/man/zathurarc.5.rst

 girara
 ------
-This section describes settings concerning the behaviour of libgirara and zathura.
+This section describes settings concerning the behaviour of girara and zathura.
 The settings described here can be changed with ``set``.

 n-completion-items